nbleykhman/TrueFace/README.md

 ## Abstract

-This project implements a robust two-stage deep-learning pipeline for distinguishing AI-generated ("fake") headshots from authentic ("real") human photographs.
+This project presents a robust two-stage deep learning system for detecting AI-generated ("fake") headshots versus authentic ("real") human photographs.
-The approach begins by **pretraining** a ResNet-50 backbone on a 140K real-vs-fake dataset, consisting of aligned face images at 512×512 resolution, resized to 224×224 during training.
-To stabilize early learning, we apply a **5-epoch warm-up phase** with light augmentations (resize, crop, horizontal flip) before progressively introducing **strong augmentations** such as RandAugment operations, heavy color jitter, random grayscale, JPEG compression artifacts, Gaussian blur, random erasing, and additive Gaussian noise.
-A **cosine annealing scheduler with warm-up** and weight decay regularization stabilize convergence during this phase.

-After pretraining, we **finetune** the model on a mixture of high-resolution synthetic images from TPDNE (StyleGAN) and DALL-E 2 at 1024×1024 resolution.
-During finetuning, **MixUp augmentation** (α=0.2) is applied to improve regularization over smaller datasets, and **domain-balanced sampling** ensures exposure to all types of fakes.
-Throughout both stages, an **Exponential Moving Average (EMA)** of model weights (decay=0.9999) is maintained, leading to smoother weight updates and significantly improved validation stability and final performance.

-Evaluation across multiple domains demonstrates strong generalization:
-- **TPDNE**: AUC = 0.9996, Accuracy = 99.10%
-- **140K**: AUC = 0.9950, Accuracy = 96.44%
-- **DALL-E 2**: AUC = 0.9995, Accuracy = 97.67%
-- **Combined split**: AUC = 0.9958, Accuracy = 96.79%

-Precision, recall, and F1-scores consistently exceed 0.96 across both real and fake classes.
+We leverage transfer learning, training a ResNet-50 backbone first on a large real-vs-fake dataset and then fine-tuning on high-resolution diffusion and GAN-generated faces.
+Across multiple domains (StyleGAN, Diffusion, DALL-E), the model achieves high generalization, consistently exceeding 0.96 in AUC, precision, recall, and F1-scores.
-These results highlight the effectiveness of progressive augmentation, domain-mixed finetuning, MixUp regularization, and EMA smoothing for building a highly generalizable fake-face detector.
+These results demonstrate the effectiveness of combining staged training, targeted augmentations, and regularization techniques for building reliable fake-face detectors applicable to forensic and authenticity-critical tasks.

 ---